 Benchmark MatrIR scans upper triangle of an input matrix.
-The target location is reached if the matrix is bigger than $20 \times 20$ and it contains a line with more than 15 scanned elements between 10 and 100.
+The matrix can be of any rank bigger then $20 \times 20$.
+In each row we count a number of elements inside a fixed range $(10,100)$.
+When a count for any row exceeds a fixed limit $15$, then the target location is reached.

 Benchmarks OneLoop and TwoLoops originate from~\cite{OT11}.
 They are designed such that their target locations are not reachable.
-Both benchmarks contain a loop iterated \var{n}-times.
-In each iteration, the variable \var{i} (initially set to 0) is increased by 4.
-The target location is then guarded by an assertion \texttt{i==15} in OneLoop and by a loop\texttt{~while (i != j + 7) j += 2~}in TwoLoops (\var{j} is initialized to $0$ before the loop).
+Both benchmarks contain a loop in which the variable \var{i} (initially set to 0) is increased by 4 in each iteration.
+The target location is then guarded by an assertion \texttt{i==15} in OneLoop benchmark and by a loop\texttt{~while (i != j + 7) j += 2~}in the second one.
+We note that \var{j} is initialized to $0$ before the loop.

 The last benchmark WinDriver comes from a practice and we took it from~\cite{GLE09}.
 It is a part of a Windows driver processing a stream of network packets.
 It reads an input stream and decomposes it into a two dimensional array of packets.
 A position in the array where the data from the stream are copied into are encoded in the input stream itself.
 We marked the target location as a failure branch of a consistency check of the filled in array.
-It was discussed in the paper~\cite{GLE09} that the consistency check can be broken.
-For complete benchmark listings see~\cite{report}.
+It was discussed in the paper~\cite{GLE09} the consistency check can indeed be broken.